Taking your precious pooch, or favourite feline on holiday? Read these tips before you embark!

 There's a lot of paperwork involved when taking your pets on holiday.
-This will typically include; export and import papers, transit health certificates, permits and quarantine provisions.
+Pre-travel you'll need to organise export and import papers, transit health certificates, IATA shipper's certificate, permits and quarantine provisions & more!

 Your pets comfort during travel should be top priority.
-If your pet is travelling in summer avoid flights during the middle of the day, and in winter avoid early or late flights in the cooler parts.
+If travelling in summer avoid flights during the middle of the day, and in winter avoid early or late flights in the cold.
+A bit of encouragement and training pre-travel can put even anxious pets at ease.

 Taking Rover or Mittens on a plane?
-They are most probably traveling by crate, rather than in the cabin.
-Make their journey comfortable by packing a few creature comforts and ensuring they're comfortable & hydrated.
+They are most probably traveling by crate.
+Make their journey comfortable with a few creature comforts.
+Whilst it's not recommended to feed your pet too close to the flight, you must keep them comfortable & hydrated.

 Older pets over 12 years of age or animals that are pregnant must be accompanied with a vet certificate stating the pet is fit-for-flight.
 Your vet must also provide proof your pooch or feline will not give birth mid-air!

-Many airlines do not allow breeds like the Brazilian Fila, Japanese Tosa, Dogo Argentino, American Pit Bull, American Staffordshire Terrier and Pit Bull Terrier on board, or in the hold.
+Many airlines do not allow breeds like the Brazilian Fila, Japanese Tosa, Dogo Argentino, American Pit Bull, American Staffordshire Terrier and Pit Bull Terrier.

 Cats and dogs under eight weeks old are usually not allowed to travel.